 Call for appointment:410-337-1338 410-337-1338

 Colorectal cancer is considered largely preventable, and when treated early enough, very curable.
-The Colorectal Oncology Center at UM St. Joseph Medical Center, led by Surgical Director Howard Berg, MD, stresses the importance of screening to prevent and treat colorectal cancers.
+The Colorectal Oncology Center at UM St. Joseph Medical Center stresses the importance of screening to prevent and treat colorectal cancers.

 'The center's staff, featuring gastroenterologists, medical and radiation oncologists, nurses are skilled in treating the most common to the most complex conditions.
 To keep your colon as healthy as possible and to lower your colon cancer risk, our experts recommend:

 - Maintaining healthy weight

 - Eat a diet high in fiber and low in red or processed meat

 Live healthier today!
 Download our free Healthy Living Guide.

 University of Maryland St. Joseph Medical Center offers ongoing colon screenings in partnership with the Baltimore County Cancer Program.
 If you do not have insurance coverage or if you have high out-of-pocket costs for a colonoscopy, you may be eligible for assistance.